mamedev/mame/docs/source/commandline/commandline-all.rst

 **-listsource** / **-ls** [<*pattern>*]

-	Displays a list of drivers and the names of the source files their game drivers live in.
-Useful for finding which driver a game runs on in order to fix bugs.
+	Displays a list of drivers and the names of the source files their system drivers live in.
+Useful for finding which driver a system runs on in order to fix bugs.
 By default all systems are listed; however, you can limit this list by specifying a *pattern* after the **-listsource** command.

 .. _mame-commandline-listclones: